imixs/imixs-workflow/src/site/markdown/quickstart.md

 3. You also can add your own business data.
 4. Finally you 'process' your object.

-From now on the newly created process instance is under the control of your business model.
+From now on the newly created **Process Instance** is under the control of your business model.
 After you have created a new process instance you can use the _UniqueID_ to access the instance later:

     String uniqueID=workitem.getUnqiueID();